voyagermesh/voyager/docs/concepts/ingress-types/hostport.md

 Voyager operator will configure firewall rules for HostPort Ingress for the following cloud providers: AWS, GCE/GKE .

-## What IAM permissions are reuired for Voyager operator to configure firewalls for HostPort Ingress in AWS?
+## What IAM permissions are required for Voyager operator to configure firewalls for HostPort Ingress in AWS?

  - Master: For aws clusters provisioned via [Kops](https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md), no additional permission should be needed.
 Master instances already has `ec2:*` iam permissions.